Mhytee/IDAS_Save_Manager/README.md

 ⚙️ PROGRAM BEHAVIOR
 -------------------
+- On first launch, the program will detect your existing save file and promot you to import it.

-- If you launch without a save, the app will monitor for new save files.
+- If you launch a game without a save, the app will monitor for new save files.
-  - When TeknoParrot exits, you'll be prompted to name and store the new save (or it will auto-name if the prompt is skipped).
+  - When Teknoparrot exits, you'll be prompted to name and store the new save (or it will auto-name if the prompt is skipped).

 - If a save is already in TeknoParrot's AppData folder at launch, it is treated as external and will be imported.

-- The app always removes save files from TeknoParrot’s folder after each session to prevent accidental overwrites.
+- The app always moves save files from TeknoParrot’s folder after each session to prevent accidental overwrites.

 🧽 UNINSTALLING
 ---------------